chipsi44/real-estate-price-prediction-cyril/README.md

 ## Description :

-This is a project about analysis on the data we have scrapped on the website Immoweb.
+This is a project about price prediction on the website Immoweb.<br>

-The goal is to create two graphs that answer to a question we can ask to our data set.
-More info in the file data_analyse/presentation.py

-But the first question is wich fields should be mandatory to fill if we want to have a better data set and better view of how to sell the house.
+In the first part I get the data by scrapping them from Immoweb.
+More info in results !(Folder : data_aquisition)<br>

+Once I had the data set I needed to understand it, so I had to clean the data and ask some question to my dataset and then I could make interpretation on the data !
+More info in the folder : data_analyse <br>
+In this folder you'll find **presentation.py** where you can find the code to create the two graphs presented in results <br>

+Then I had to predict prices on Belgium's real estate sales.
+So I had to use machine learning, here's the step : <br>
+select a model, train, test and evaluate it my dataset.<br>
-This project uses **linear regression**, **logistic**, **random forest**, and **neural network** models
+In results you'll find the test and evaluation of differents model This project uses **linear regression**, **logistic**, **random forest**, and **neural network** models
 ## results :
+### Presentation :
+### Model results
 **linear regression model** <br>
 Mean Squared Error:  8847171.593386266 <br>
 Mean Absolute Error:  2643.302809255087